 Cap d’Ail: Mala Beach

-Cap d’Ail: Marquet BEach
+Between Monaco and Cap d’Ail: Marquet Beach

 Marquet Beach is very accessible from Monaco (it borders Fontvieille and is where the Cap d’Ail seaside walking trail starts) and is great for families.
 The beach has a mixture of small pebbles, gravel, and sand with a shallow dropoff and calm water.
 The offshore boulders give for a great place for snorkeling.
 In-season, there is a lifeguard where you can rent some beach equipment.
 There are showers in the area where the park with shades is.
 There is a parking lot on the west side of the beach.
 Snacks and drinks are available at the beach restaurants.

-It is the largest of the section of public beaches in the area along Boulevard du Midi.
+The largest of the section of public beaches in the area along Boulevard du Midi.
 It is west of the Old Port, with rocks protecting the bay, making for a great picnic site and calmer water.
 During summer, there are pontoons from the beach clubs where you can soak in the sun away from the crowd.
 There are shower areas and many shops and kiosks nearby.
 The beach is complete with facilities, and you can park in the streets or at the Old Port.

 Monaco: Larvotto Beach

-Carnoles beach is a lovable urban beach that is very accessible — only a few strides from the train station.
+Carnolès Beach is a lovable urban beach that is very accessible — only a few strides from the train station.
 It is near a beautiful promenade with a very good view of the nearby town of Menton and distant hills.
 You may find the beach kid-friendly for its calm water.
 There are plenty of places to get snacks while parasols and chairs are available for rent in some of the nearby “managed” beaches.
 You can park in the nearby parking spaces about 10 meters away from the beach.

 Menton: Sablettes Beach

-Antibes-Juan-les-Pins: Gravette Beach
+Antibes: Gravette Beach